DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 - Uninitialize all three physical volumes---sdd1, sdd2, and sde---by deleting the LVM structural information from them.
 - Use the `pvs` command for confirmation.
 - Remove the partitions from the sdd disk and
-- verify that all disks used in Exercises 13-6 to 13-10 are now in their original raw state.
+- Verify that all disks used in Exercises 13-6 to 13-10 are now in their original raw state.

 1\.
 Remove the LVM structures from sdd1, sdd2, and sde using the `pvremove` command:
 ```bash